AmpCopilot/Amplifier-Copilot/readme.md

 | 🪟 **Windows 11 (x64)** | R2025a (Pre-release) | ✅ Verified |
 | 🍎 **macOS 13 (x64)** | R2025a (Pre-release) | ✅ Verified |

+**If text is obscured or buttons appear outside the screen, drag the window edges to resize the UI.**

 > 💡 **Running on a different setup?** Let us know!
 We're continuously expanding our compatibility testing.

 ---